corona-warn-app/cwa-server/docs/architecture-overview.md

 message Key {
   bytes keyData = 1; // Key of infected user
-  uint32 rollingStartNumber = 2; // Interval number when the key's EKRollingPeriod started.
+  uint32 rollingStartIntervalNumber = 2; // Interval number when the key's EKRollingPeriod started.
   uint32 rollingPeriod = 3; // Number of 10-minute windows between key rolling.
   int32 transmissionRiskLevel = 4; // Risk of transmission associated with the person this key came from.
 }